ChewingPencils/open_notebook/markdown/an_annotated_life.md

 #### Visual Hodgepodge [sect-hodge]

 * I'm a visual learner.
-* I love to doodle (badly).
+* I love to doodle (badly).e
 * Every day I have a blank page to create whatever I want.[^1]

 #### Teaching by Example [sect-teach]

 * I never learned how to draw.
 	* I've always wanted to.
-* I include a small sketch / doodle on every page.
+* I include a small sketch / doodle on almost every page.
 	* I can't convince myself that I can't think of anything to draw when reflecting on the day.
 		* An animal at the zoo.
 		* A shopping cart.